"Explanation" cooked up by unbelievers whenever something that contradicts the Masquerade is very, very public.

-- The mages of Mahou Sensei Negima! use something like this maintain their Masquerade.
+- The mages of Negima!
+Magister Negi Magi use something like this maintain their Masquerade.
 A villain attempting to reveal said Masquerade used just the opposite: remove people's logical reaction to disbelieve the mystic, then spread over the planet to make sure no skeptic is left unbelieving (magically powered suggestion on a massive scale).

 - In Arkham Asylum: Living Hell, Batman explains away the presence of demons and Hell on Earth by telling the Asylum staff that it was due to Scarecrow's fear gas.
 Jeremiah Arkham accepts the explanation and sends Crane to solitary confinement, much to Crane's bewilderment.

 - In the Angel: After The Fall comics, after the Senior Partners break the masquerade by sending the whole city of Los Angeles to hell and then undo it, everyone still remembers it, but most of the muggles convince themselves that it was actually a shared mass hallucination.
 And someone makes a Hollywood film out of, so everyone outside of LA thinks it's fiction.

 - The Men in Black do this after using their neuralyzers, wipe the targets' short-term memory and make them extremely susceptible to suggestions, allowing the Men in Black to craft a plausible suggestion that everybody "saw."
 And since it's the targets' own brains that create false memories to fill in the blanks of whatever basic explanation the MiB provide, the usual flaw in this trope doesn't apply: each person's brain will come up with something a little different, and thus the inconsistent details from one person to the next actually make the Masquerade more believable.